Home | Blog Index | Blog Archives | Christianity & Faith Essays

-I fell way behind on my chase log updates, so here is one big page with all of the trips since the beginning of September.
+I fell way behind on my expedition log updates, so here is one big page with all of the trips since the beginning of September.
 A LOT has happened over these last few months!

 Milliseconds: Lightning in Slow Motion (short film)

 The biggest item to report is that I released my main video project of the 2019 storm season.
 My primary focus this year was capturing lightning with a Chronos 1.4 high speed camera at 1,500 frame per second.
-This video represents 50,000 miles of storm chasing from New Mexico to Mississippi to Chicago and everywhere in between shooting lightning between March and September.
-It was a joy shooting slow motion footage at this framerate, something I'd always had on my storm chasing goals.
+This video represents 50,000 miles of storm observing from New Mexico to Mississippi to Chicago and everywhere in between shooting lightning between March and September.
+It was a joy shooting slow motion footage at this framerate, something I'd always had on my storm observing goals.

 September 8: Dawn storms in St. Louis

 A weakening line of storms moved into St. Louis just after dawn on this Sunday morning.
 There was a dramatic shelf cloud on the leading edge of the outflow, which I captured over downtown from the Eads Bridge.

 There was a large trailing stratiform region behind the initial line of storms, but it was weakly electified.
 I set up at the Shrewsbury towers once again.
 Only one upward discharge occurred to the towers:

 Another run to Chicago for possible upward lightning, the eighth such trip I've made in 2019.
 The storms weakened before arriving, so I left early and headed home so I wouldn't need to drive 3 hours in rain.
 I missed one upward strike to the Sears Tower after I left, but it was in grungy clouds and precip that would not have made for a good high-speed capture.